Man arrested in death of black transgender woman found in Dallas lake

 Lyles is being held at the Collin County Jail, according to court records.
 Collin County is northeast of downtown Dallas.

-Lindsey was the second black transgender woman who was found within a month in Dallas, which prompted concern from the city’s police chief, who contacted the FBI.
+Lindsey was the second black transgender woman who was killed or found within a month in Dallas, which prompted concern from the city’s police chief, who contacted the FBI.

 The Human Rights Campaign says that fatal violence disproportionately affects transgender women of color, and it has tracked 10 killings of black transgender women across the U.S. so far this year.